tensorflow/tfjs-models/speech-commands/README.md

 ### Online streaming recognition

-To use the speech-command recognizer, first create a recognizer instance, then start the streaming recognition by calling its `startStreaming()` method.
+To use the speech-command recognizer, first create a recognizer instance, then start the streaming recognition by calling its `listen()` method.

 ```js
 import * as tf from '@tensorflow/tfjs';